JustCallMeKei/JustCallMeKei/README.md

 # My name is Ike J. Angot

-I am 20 years old undergrad CS student currently studying at West Visayas State University.
+I am 20 years old undergrad CS student currently studying at WVSU.
 My hobbies is watching K-Dramas or Anime.
 My favorite genre of movie is Action, and my favorite food is Adobong Baboy.
 I love deriving things except math, down to their history, how they are made and what they are made of and why where they made.

 I have basic knowleedge in C and C++.